-The records that the school will maintain (fire proof safe) are as follows:
+The records that the school will maintain are as follows:

-- 1. The enrollment agreement (1 Passport size photograph). - 2.
-Attendance Records. - 3.
-Academic Records. - 4.
-Financial Records. - 5.
-Placement Data. - 6.
-The ability to benefit (where applicable). - 7.
-Record of meetings, appeals, disciplinary actions and dismissals. - 8.
-A copy of the graduation certificate. - 9.
-Final transcripts\ (transcripts are kept for lifetime). - 10.
-Medical Records\\ - \ Final transcripts will be maintained on file upon completion/termination of enrollment. - \\This record is kept on a separate file to avoid any violation of HIPAA law.
+- 1. The enrollment agreement.

+- 2. Attendance Records.

+- 3. Academic Records.

+- 4. Financial Records.

+- 5. Placement Data.

+- 6. The ability to benefit (where applicable).

+- 7. Record of meetings, appeals, disciplinary actions and dismissals.

+- 8. A copy of the graduation certificate.

+- 9. Final transcripts (transcripts are kept for lifetime).

+- Medical Records

+- Final transcripts will be maintained on file upon completion/termination of enrollment.

+- This record is kept on a separate file to avoid any violation of HIPAA law.

-Student records are maintained by the Student Services Office and are available for review by the student by filing a request form and your request will be processed in one week.
+Student records are maintained by the Student Support Office and are available for review by the student by filing a request form and your request will be processed in one week.
 Students are encouraged to submit updates to their records, such as, address changes or changes in financial status, as soon as possible.
 All records are private and are handled with confidentiality.

-Current students can access their academic records i.e. attendance and grades by requesting to the Compliance Director.
+Current students can access their academic records i.e., attendance and grades by requesting to the Director of Student Support.
 Student can fill in request form and submit it with the administration.
 School will not entertain these requests on the phone.